ChangsongLiQD/godis-client/README.md

 # godis-client
-the client of godis server in Golang.
+the console client of godis server in Golang.